 Mass spectrometry(MS) is an analytical method to measure the ratio of ions to charge to mass (chargemass ratio), from which the chemical formula of a particle can be deduced.
 The molecular weight of the sample can be determined from MS Spectrum.
-The technology has commonly been analyzed by mass spectrometry techniques coupled to a chromatographic separation (GC-MS or LC-MS, gas or liquid chromatography coupled to mass spectrometry).
-The development of mass spectrometry (MS)technology has enabled comprehensive analysis and rapid identification of complex phytochemical components and may be able to satisfy the needs of the industry for the analysis of medicinal plants.
+The technology has commonly been analyzed by mass spectrometry techniques coupled to а chromatographic separation (GC-MS or LC-MS, gas liquid chromatography coupled or to mass The development spectrometry). of mass technology spectrometry (MS) has enabled comprehensive analysis and rapid identification of complex phytochemical components and may be able to satisfy the needs of the industry for the analysis of medicinal plants.

-Gas chromatography-mass spectrometry (GCearliest chromatography-mass MS) is the spectrometry technique.
-The technology combines the high separation capability of gas chromatography the high detection capability of mass and complete spectrometry to the separation, identification, and quantification in one step.
+Gas chromatography-mass spectrometry (GCchromatography-mass earliest MS) is the spectrometry technique.
+The technology combines the high separation capability of gas chromatography detection capability and the high of mass complete spectrometry to the separation, identification, and quantification in one step.
 In the analysis of volatile drugs, the content and properties of volatile components can be avoided in the multistep detection analysis, which has a strong specificity for the analysis of volatile drugs.
 The method has high sensitivity, large peak capacity, large information content, and a good repeatability of the obtained mass spectrum fragments.
 Therefore, the GC-MS combined instrument has a huge mass spectrum library and has an absolute advantage in the rapid identification of chemical structures.